danielpontello/beatfever-legacy/README.md

 ###Drawing the background

-Drawing the background every frame at 1080p resolution on Pi3d was very perfonrmance-heavy; that made the game run at <20FPS speeds.
+Drawing the background every frame at 1080p resolution on Pi3d was very performance-heavy; that made the game run at <20FPS speeds.
 So, we made the PyGame window fullscreen and borderless, and drew the background once on it.
 Then, we made the Pi3d background transparent, so the PyGame window appears behind the Pi3d one.
 Because the PyGame window has the background drawn on it, you can see the background rendered in PyGame behind the game elements rendered on Pi3d.

 ## Resources
 - [Pi3d Book](http://paddywwoof.github.io/pi3d_book/_build/html/)